justinekimchi/intro-to-capybara/README.md

 #### Basic MVC Flow

-Let's take a look at how it all fits together.
+.Let's take a look at how it all fits together.
 We'll use an example of a social networking application.

 1. The user interacts with our application's view(s) via the command line or a